Kindwitwi Leprosy Care Centre is at the heart of our work in Tanzania.

 – an office

-– a ward to care for long-term patients
+– a residency to care for villagers needing full care support

 – a clinic and dispensary

 - – supporting the work of the District TB and Leprosy Co-ordinator

 Kindwitwi is home to people affected by leprosy who, as a result of their previous illness, are unable to care for themselves at home.
 Often people who have been affected by leprosy have severe scar tissue which must be is treated each day.

 The Ward is situated in the heart of Kindwitwi Village, just behind the tree where Village meetings take place, so the residents are still very much a part of the community and love participating in daily village life.

 Each resident has their own private room and as part of funding from KLCCDA all their meals are provided.

 The Polack Dispensary is a large building situated in the centre of the Village.
 This building was constructed by the staff and students of the International School of Tanganyika (IST), under the auspices of Mike Maybury, William Powell and Charlie Woolman.
 It was named after Ernest Polack, the first principal of the Upper School.
 Initially, the Dispensary was primarily dispensing the drugs used to treat leprosy.
 Over the years, it has grown in size, now treats many other ailments and features a Mother and Baby Clinic.
 Medicines are free and many people come from the surrounding areas to be treated.
 The Tanzanian government, with whom the Care Centre cooperates closely, provides the drugs and funds some of the dispensary health-care workers.